lancelote/playing_with_pytest/README.rst

 table of content
 ----------------

-- [-] Chapter 1: Installation and Getting Started
+- [x] Chapter 1: Installation and Getting Started
 - [-] Chapter 2: Usage and Invocations
 - [-] Chapter 3: Using pytest with an existing test suite
 - [-] Chapter 4: The writing and reporting of assertions in tests